Kikyo-16/Sound_event_detection/README.md

 ## Something about DCASE
   The dataset utilized in our experiments is from [DCASE2018 task4](http://dcase.community/challenge2018/task-large-scale-weakly-labeled-semi-supervised-sound-event-detection) and [DCASE2019 task4](http://dcase.community/challenge2019/task-sound-event-detection-in-domestic-environments).
 We've encapsulated some interfaces to handle dataset of DCASE task4 and streams to read the data, so this code can be used directly for the future challenge (or as a basis for fine-tuning).

-  Actually, we exploited it to participate in DCASE2019 task4 and won the first price ([our technique report](http://dcase.community/documents/challenge2019/technical_reports/DCASE2019_Lin_25.pdf) and [challenge results](http://dcase.community/challenge2019/task-sound-event-detection-in-domestic-environments-results)).
-After adding analysis of result and making some modifications, we submitted the new technical report (to be updated soon) to [DCASE2019 Workshop](http://dcase.community/workshop2019/).
+  Actually, we exploited it to participate in DCASE2019 task4 and achieve the best performance on the evaluation set among all the submissions to the challenge ([challenge results](http://dcase.community/challenge2019/task-sound-event-detection-in-domestic-environments-results))).
+A challenge-related paper ([Guided Learning Convolution System for DCASE 2019 Task 4] (https://arxiv.org/abs/1909.06178)) is accepeted by [DCASE2019 Workshop] (http://dcase.community/workshop2019/) oral presentation.

 ## Main ideas comprised in the code
 ### Specialized decision surface (SDS) and disentangled feature (DF)